Increased irritability. How to quickly get rid of irritability: causes of dissatisfaction and their elimination

 1. Estrogen and progesterone are female sex hormones.

-2. Thyroid hormones are thyroid hormones.
+2. Thyroid hormones are hormones of the thyroid gland.

 Everything is annoying due to fatigue